serverlessworkflow/specification/specification.md

 #### Defining Retries

 As previously mentioned, workflows in general should not fail on unknown errors.
-Errors can happen during workflow action execution.
+Errors can happen during action execution.
-The Serverless Workflow retry policy is designed so that workflow actions are retried on any unknown errors and allow for users to defined a list of known errors for which they should not be retried for.
+The Serverless Workflow retry policy is designed so that workflow actions are retried by default on any errors and allow for users to defined a list of known errors for which they should not be retried for.
+The idea behind this is the ability for workflow execution to recover from issues, especially service invocation.
+Rather than failing on the first encounter of an unknown error during service execution, we can retry it's invocation until the service code is fixed for example.
+This approach brings a much-needed failure recovery option to DSL-based workflows that so far has been missing.

-By default, all actions should be retried using workflow default retry policy.
+By default, all actions should be retried using the runtime default retry policy.
 This policy should be used when an action does not reference a specific retry definition.

-The default retry policy should have the following settings:
+Runtime implementations can define their own default retry policy.
+Serverless Workflow recommends the following settings:

-* `maxAttempts` should be `unlimited`, meaning that the action should be retried indefinitely until successful.
+* `maxAttempts` to be `unlimited`, meaning that the action should be retried indefinitely until successful.
-* `delay` should be 1 second, meaning that there is 1 second delay between action retries.
+* `delay` to be set to one second, meaning that there is a one second delay between action retries.
-* `multiplier` should be set to 2 meaning that the delay should be multiplied by 2 for each retry attempt.
+* `multiplier` to be set to two meaning that the delay should be multiplied by two for each retry attempt.

-Runtime implementation should be responsible to apply this default retry policy when there is none defined in a workflow action definition.

-TODO - Finish this section!

-TODO - Rewrite this section!

-Retries are related to errors.
-When certain errors are encountered we might want to retry the states execution.

-We can define retries within the workflow states [error definitions](#Defining-Errors).
-This is done by defining the [retry strategy](#Retry-Definition) as the workflow top-level parameter using its `retries` array, and then adding a `retryRef` parameter to the error definition which references these retry strategies for a specific error.

-If a defined retry for the defined error is successful, the defined workflow control flow logic of the state should be performed, meaning either workflow can transition according to the states `transition` definition, or end workflow execution in case the state defines an `end` definition.

-If the defined retry for the defined error is not successful, workflow control flow logic should follow the `transition` definition of the error definition where the retry is defined, to transition to the next state that can handle this problem.
+Runtimes should document their default retry policy to users, so it's clear which property values they are using for the default.

+Workflow state actions can define for which known errors retries should not happen.
+This is done via the actions `nonRetryableErrors` property.

-Let's take a look at an example of a top-level retries definition of a workflow:
+Let's take a look at some examples of defining retries.
+To start, let's define a workflow top-level retry definition:

 <table>
 <tr>